Quandela/Perceval/docs/source/reference/logging.rst

 Saving log in file
 ^^^^^^^^^^^^^^^^^^

-By default the log are not save in a file.
+By default the log are not saved in a file.
-If this feature is activated, the log file will be in the perceval persistent data folder and the path of the file will be printed at the beginning of your perceval script.

 If order to activate / deactivate the logging in a file you can use the following methods: